grafana/grafana/docs/sources/administration/configuration.md

 > case add the subpath to the end of this URL setting.

 ### serve_from_sub_path
-> Available in 6.3 and above
+> Available in Grafana 6.3+.

 Serve Grafana from subpath specified in `root_url` setting.
 By default it is set to `false` for compatibility reasons.

 By enabling this setting and using a subpath in `root_url` above, e.g.
-`root_url = http://localhost:3000/grafana`, Grafana will be accessible on
+`root_url = http://localhost:3000/grafana`, Grafana is accessible on
 `http://localhost:3000/grafana`.

+### router_logging

+Set to `true` for Grafana to log all HTTP requests (not just errors).
+These are logged as Info level events to the Grafana log.

 ### static_root_path